 The Banyan trees are sacred on Tanna.
 Sadly this huge tree was damaged during Cyclone Pam |

-With such a dramtic introduction of course we had to line up for a photo with their clubs and spears |
+With such a dramatic introduction, of course we had to line up for a photo with their clubs and spears |

 On our final day on Tanna Island we visited the village of the Yakel tribe.
-This was the village setting for the movie 'Tanna' made in 2015, a movie about an ancient culture and its customs.
+This was the village setting for the movie 'Tanna' made in 2015: a movie about an ancient culture and its customs.
 We met some of the people who had featured in the movie which was a bit of a thrill.
-Yakel is one of the villages thst follow traditional kastoms and where modern inventions are restricted - except we saw a couple of small solar panels installed to charge phones no doubt.
-Most of the villagers wear traditional clothes: grass skirts for the girls and grass-woven penis sheaths for the men and older boys.
+Yakel is one of the villages thst follow traditional kastoms and where modern inventions are restricted - although we saw a couple of small solar panels installed to charge phones no doubt.
+Most of the villagers wear traditional clothes: grass skirts for the girls and grass-woven penis-sheaths for the men and older boys.
 These warm and gentle people gave us a small window into traditional village life.
 Each family has its own compound with structures for sleeping, eating and housing animals - small pigs wandered everywhere.
 The structures are fairly rudimentary but obviously very functional.
-One we saw was one of the family compound which had featured in the Tanna movie - ‘Wawa’s family.
-And we met 'Wawa's' mother and grandfather and Selin her sister who had all featured in the movie.
-It was a delightful visit and again we were welcomed with dance and song and finsihed with a wee market where all the women layed out their trinkets to show us.
+One we saw was the family compound which had featured in the Tanna movie - ‘Wawa’s family.
+And we met Wawa's mother and grandfather and Selin her sister who had all featured in the movie.
+It was a delightful visit and again we were welcomed with dance and song and finsihed with a wee market where all the women laid out their trinkets to show us.
 I bought a beautifully polished shell from one of the beautiful young women.

 A typical village home |